psrebniak/saltstack-docker-playground/Readme.md

 # docker-compose [saltstack](https://docs.saltstack.com) playground

+Docker-compose file that create saltstack playground.
+Containers:
+- master - master container
+- minions with prefixed ID (prefix-hostname)
+    - prod-* - two containers for production
+    - dev-* - two containers for development

 ## directory structure
 - data/master.conf - master configuration file - just type there your changes to master file
 - data/minion.conf - minion configuration file - just type there your changes to minion file
 - data/pillar - will be mounted as /srv/pillar
 - data/salt - will be mounted as /srv/salt
 - data/formulas - will be mounted as /srv/formulas